SOCWG 2024: Calgary - Recap

 National Games occur every two years alternating between Summer and Winter Games.
 The Games provide athletes with an intellectual disability an opportunity to showcase their talents and test their skills against their peers making competition fierce and exciting for spectators.
 The National Games serve as a qualifying event to be part of Special Olympics Team Canada to take part in the Special Olympics World Games.

-Special Olympics Canada Winter Games Calgary 2024
+Bid Guidelines: Special Olympics Canada Winter Games 2028

 Divisioning